Lee Tze Chung: Editor-in-chief of Wen Wei Po: 1951–1989

-In 1951, Lee became the president and editor-in-chief of the Hong Kong edition of Wen Wei Po.
-During his 39-year tenure, the newspaper began to assign foreign correspondents and establish subsidiaries to increase income.

-In the 1950s, Li Jishen, a leftist Kuomintang member who co-founded Wen Wei Po, gave Lee a share in the newspaper valued at HK$7,000 at the time and a fourth to a fifth of the ownership in the newspaper at founding.
+When leftist Kuomintang member Li Jishen co-founded Wen Wei Po in the 1950s, he gave Lee a share in the newspaper valued at HK$7,000 at the time and one-quarter to one-fifth ownership in the newspaper at founding.
 Lee later transferred his stake to the state.

+In 1951, Lee became the editor-in-chief of the newspaper's Hong Kong edition.
+During his 39-year tenure, the newspaper began assigning foreign correspondents and establishing subsidiaries to increase income.

-In 1952, the Hong Kong government charged Lee on suspicion of publishing seditious articles after Wen Wei Po republished an editorial from People's Daily, the official newspaper of the Chinese Communist Party's Central Committee, that criticised Hong Kong authorities after a demonstration that resulted in the death of a protester.
-Mass demonstrations broke out after the city government allegedly denied entry to a delegation sent by Guangzhou authorities to console victims in the Tung Tau Tsuen fire in November 1951.
+In 1952, the Hong Kong government charged Lee on suspicion of having published seditious articles after Wen Wei Po republished an editorial from People's Daily — the official newspaper of the Central Committee of the Chinese Communist Party — that criticised Hong Kong authorities after a demonstration that resulted in the death of a protester.
+Mass demonstrations broke out after the city government allegedly denied entry to a delegation sent by Guangzhou authorities to console victims of the November 1951 Tung Tau Tsuen fire.
 Two other pro-Beijing newspapers, Ta Kung Pao and New Evening Post, also republished the article.
 Lee attended court with eight other owners, publishers, editors and printers of the newspapers, who were released on bail for HK$10,000 each.

-Only Ta Kung Pao and its two senior staff members were convicted before Chinese Premier Zhou Enlai publicly demanded Hong Kong to withdraw the lawsuit.
-Prosecutors dropped the case after the British government instructed Hong Kong to rescind the court sentence against Ta Kung Pao.
+Only Ta Kung Pao and its two senior staff members were convicted before Chinese Premier Zhou Enlai publicly demanded that Hong Kong withdraw the lawsuit.
+Prosecutors dropped the case after the British government instructed Hong Kong to rescind the court's sentence against Ta Kung Pao.

+In 1978, Lee was promoted to president of Wen Wei Po.